thln/Sim-City-201/README.md

   + Please clone my repository (use Git Bash if Windows, terminal for Linux or Mac) which is "team20.git" in the usc-csci201-fall2013 directory
   + Open Eclipse
-  + File -> New -> Other
+  + File -> New -> Java Project(if Java Project isn't visible, Project->Java Project)
-  + Choose Java Project from Existing Ant Buildfile
+  + Uncheck "Use Default Location"
   + Click on Browse Button
   + Navigate to git repository that you cloned earlier (Should be team20)
-  + Choose the build.xml file
-  + Check the Link to the buildfile in the file system box
   + Press Finish
+  + Left Click on Project Folder in Package Explorer
+  + Go to Add Library
+  + Add JUnit
+  + Click Next
+  + Choose JUnit Library Version 3
+  + Click Finish

 ###Work By Individual (V1)
   + Tam Henry Le Nguyen